Galactic dynamics in the presence of scalaron: A perspective from $\boldsymbol{f(R)}$ gravity: Gravity Field Equations and Conformal Transformation

 From $\tilde T_\mu^\mu=T_\mu^\mu/f_R^{\,2}$, the relation between the trace of the energy-momentum tensors in two frames and equation \eqref{eq22} together with relation \eqref{eq16} we can rewrite scalaron's equation of motion \eqref{eq19} as

 where

 $V_{eff}(\phi)$ refers the effective potential of the scalaron field.
 Equation \eqref{eq23} shows in conjunction with equation \eqref{eq24} that scalaron couples to the matter field in the Einstein frame with a constant coupling strength $1/\sqrt{6}$ as mentioned earlier.
 In the Jordan frame, this coupling strength decreases exponentially with the increasing scalaron field value.
 Also it should be noted that as matter moves on geodesic of Jordan frame metric, the Einstein frame energy-momentum tensor $\tilde T_{\mu\nu}$ is not covariantly conserved, i.e.~$\tilde{\nabla}_\mu \tilde{T}_{\mu\nu}\neq 0$ \cite{2018_burrage}.
-Assuming the energy-momentum tensor for an ideal non-relativistic matter we obtain $T_\mu^\mu=-\rho$, the local non-relativistic matter density, which results in $V_{eff}$ as
+By integrating equation \eqref{eq24} one may obtain the effective potential $V_{eff}$ of the scalaron as follows:

-The presence of the second term in equation \eqref{eq25} indicates that the dynamics of the scalaron described by the equation \eqref{eq23} is influenced by the matter density of the environment.
-In high-density environments propagation of the scalaron is ceased and it is regarded to be short-ranged while in low-density regions smaller mass makes the field long-ranged \cite{2016_koyama}.
-Consequently, the effective potential results in environment-density dependent scalaron mass $m_\phi$ as the square of $m_\phi$ corresponds to the second order derivative of effective potential at the minimum of the field value $\phi_0$.
+The presence of the second term in equation \eqref{eq25} indicates that the dynamics of the scalaron described by the equation \eqref{eq23} is influenced by the surrounding matter content represented by $T_\mu^\mu$.
+Consequently, the effective potential results in the environment matter dependent scalaron mass \,$m_\phi$ as the square of $m_\phi$ corresponds to the second order derivative of effective potential at the minimum of the field value $\phi_0$.
 So, we obtain the mass of the scalaron by differentiating equation \eqref{eq24} with respect to $\phi$ at $\phi=\phi_0$ as

-From equation \eqref{eq26} it is found that the potential $V(\phi)$ is not only the determining factor of the scalaron mass, it is strongly affected by the matter density $\rho$ of surroundings as mentioned above.
-The scalaron becomes heavier in high-density regions and lighter where density is low.
-The development of such a dependency of scalaron mass on local matter density is a feature of the chameleon mechanism which characterizes the scalaron as a chameleon field.
+From equation \eqref{eq26} it is found that the potential $V(\phi)$ is not only the determining factor of the scalaron mass, it is strongly affected by \textbf{$T_\mu^\mu$} of environment as mentioned above.
 To explicitly express the factor contributed by the potential $V(\phi)$ to the scalaron mass and also to express the scalaron mass in a suitable form we proceed as follows.
 From equations \eqref{eq15} and \eqref{eq18} we may write,

 These two equations provide us the derivatives of $V(\phi)$ with respect to $\phi$ as

 From this equation, we may obtain,

 It should be mentioned that at the minimum of the scalaron field value i.e., at $\phi=\phi_0$, the effective potential satisfies the condition $dV_{eff}(\phi_0)/d\phi=0$, which turns the left-hand side of equation \eqref{eq24} to zero.
 Thus, inserting equations \eqref{eq15} and \eqref{eq29} into \eqref{eq24}, the stationary condition satisfied by the minimum of potential is obtained as